RihabFekii/PySpark-AI-service-data-processing-NiFi/Readme.md

 ## Setting up the Cloud environment

-As shown in the general architecture above, we are using Google Cloud Services (GCS).
+As shown in the general architecture above, this project uses Google Cloud Services (GCS).
-The following steps demonstasrte how to set up the Cloud environemnt which is used within this project:
+The following steps demonstrates how to set up the Cloud environment which is used within this project:

 -   Create a Google cloud project